 - Consumer price index (CPI) which shows the rate of inflation

 - Retail sales report shows the value of goods sold in the previous month to show the state of the economy

 - Gross domestic product (GDP) combines most of the above reports to show how a country’s economy is performing, but it is released quarterly although it has a major impact on the markets

 The main source of fundamental analysis information is the Forex calendar which lists all the economic news announcements of the week.
 You can even filter the calendar to only list the most relevant announcements that will have the biggest impact.
 Besides just informing traders of upcoming news releases, this calendar will also provide the information released in the announcement and even hint at what this might mean for the markets.

 However, updating the figures of the Forex calendar is not automatic, and has to be done manually, which means there will be a delay.
 As a result, you cannot depend on the forex calendar alone for information because, by the time you know what the announcement said, the markets will have already responded.
 So, how do other traders know?
 Financial news channels.
 Can you remember in a previous post about becoming a full-time trader I mentioned there would be monthly expenses?
 This is what I meant.
 Most of these financial news channels aren’t free and have to be paid for, but it will be completely worth it especially if your trading strategy relies primarily on fundamental analysis.

 By subscribing to one or more of these news channels, you will have access to live news releases just like every other trader in the world including the biggest traders in the market.
 This would surely put you ahead of many other traders who won’t have this information and help you get into trades as early as possible.

 Making the most out of fundamental analysis

-Now that you know about the markets from the various sources, you have to put it in practice for it to have any use, but there are some more aspects to consider:
+Now that you know about the markets from various sources, you have to put it into practice for it to have any use, but there are some more aspects to consider: